Anwita0106/NEXA/README.md

 **Key Features**

 *Resource Marketplace*

 Users can browse available compute nodes and compare their specifications before selecting a suitable system.

 Each node displays:
-CPU configuration
+(i) CPU configuration
-GPU availability
+(ii) GPU availability
-RAM capacity
+(iii) RAM capacity
-Current availability status
+(iv) Current availability status
-Reliability score
+(v) Reliability score

 This makes it easy to find the right machine for a specific workload.

 *Real-Time Dashboard*

 The dashboard provides a complete view of platform activity, including:
-Active compute nodes
+(i) Active compute nodes
-Running jobs
+(ii) Running jobs
-Resource utilization
+(iii) Resource utilization
-Network activity
+(iv) Network activity
-Contribution statistics
+(v) Contribution statistics

 Everything is presented in a simple and easy-to-understand format.

 *Task Submission & Execution*

 Users can submit different types of workloads such as:
-AI model training
+(i) AI model training
-Research simulations
+(ii) Research simulations
-Data processing jobs
+(iii) Data processing jobs
-General computational tasks
+(iv) General computational tasks

 Once submitted, the platform identifies a suitable worker node and assigns the task automatically.

 *Trust & Reliability Layer*

 Trust is an important part of any resource-sharing system.
 To help users identify dependable contributors, NEXA maintains a reliability score based on:
-Successful task completion
+(i) Successful task completion
-System uptime
+(ii) System uptime
-Execution accuracy
+(iii) Execution accuracy
-Historical performance
+(iv) Historical performance
-This creates a transparent and trustworthy ecosystem for both contributors and task owners.
+(v) This creates a transparent and trustworthy ecosystem for both contributors and task owners.

 *Contribution Rewards*

 To encourage participation, NEXA tracks resource contributions and rewards active users through a credit-based system.
 Contributors can view:
-GPU hours shared
+(i) GPU hours shared
-Jobs completed
+(ii) Jobs completed
-Weekly contribution trends
+(iii) Weekly contribution trends
-Monthly performance metrics
+(iv) Monthly performance metrics

 The more a user contributes, the more credits they earn within the network.

 **How NEXA Works**